KhronosGroup/glTF/extensions/2.0/Khronos/KHR_audio_graph/README.md

 * One audio emitter node can have only one input.
 * A scene can have multiple emitters.
 * A node can have multiple spatial emitters.
-* A scene can have only one audio listener.